 Prior to the 2019 Amendment Regulations, the MEES Regulations provide that, where a tenant's refusal of consent prevented the landlord from carrying out energy efficiency works, the exemption (if registered) lasted for five years.
 However, the accompanying government guidance stated that the exemption would expire earlier if that tenancy came to an end before the end of the five year period.
 Whilst this had been discussed in the run up to the publication of the MEES Regulations, the provision did not seem to make it into the MEES Regulations themselves.

-This point has now been clarified by the 2019 Amendment Regulations – the landlord can no longer rely on the exemption once that tenancy has come to an end.
+This point was clarified by the 2019 Amendment Regulations – the landlord can no longer rely on the exemption once that tenancy has come to an end.

 Landlords need to know their obligations under the MEES Regulations.
 Breach of the Regulations can lead to hefty and fines and reputational damage.
 TLT has extensive experience in advising on all aspects of the MEES Regulations.
 If you want to discuss your obligations, please get in touch.